-This is also the time a couple of days after the birth, that the breeders should regularly handle the puppies.
+This is also the time not long after the birth that the breeders should regularly pick up and handle the puppies.

 Handling on a regular basis when they are still blind and deaf causes them a mild stress response that allows them to be healthier,bond more with humans, more intelligent and easier to train.

 Puppies must stay with their mother and litter-mates through this critical period.
 As the puppies learn the most important lesson in their lives, they learn to accept discipline.